 It is notable that the X1D has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X1D and the GX800 are recent models that are part of the current product line-up.
-The GX800 replaced the earlier Panasonic GF7, while the X1D does not have a direct predecessor.
+The GX800 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Hasselblad X1D or the Panasonic GX800 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.